cwallacebailey/html_css_portfolio_project1/README.md

 * ### Link to form
     * This section offers an easy to use link to our submissions form on our 'contact' page to the sites user, be they restaurant owner or punter who has been to what they believe is a better restaurant
     * The description in the section immediately lets the user know what it is for and the text is itself a link to the contact page for ease of use
-    * This offers value to the user as it is simple to use but inspires friendly competition between eateries and allows the usert to feel connected with the site as they contribute their ideas for the best fried chicken wing in Bristol
+    * This offers value to the user as it is simple to use but inspires friendly competition between eateries and allows the user to feel connected with the site as they contribute their ideas for the best fried chicken wing in Bristol
     * This section is available on all tabs except the 'contact' page

 ![Bristol's King Wing link to form page](assets/readme-images/contact-link.png)